Excellent: 4.9/ 5 ★★★★★ based on 949 reviews

 There’s no need to worry if you’ve forgotten any of your travel essentials, as Birmingham Airport’s departure lounge is packed with everything you could possibly need.
 Perhaps you need to pick up some sun cream for your beach getaway, or maybe treat yourself to a new set of headphones so you can watch a movie whilst on your flight.

-Pick up this year’s bestselling book to read as you wait, or simply browse the latest fashions and shoes in the luxury boutiques.
+Pick up this year’s bestselling book to read as you wait, or simply browse the latest fashions and shoes in luxury boutiques.

-What to see near Birmingham Airport
+What to see near the Airport